danielesilvitelli/Video-analysis-algorithms-for-real-time-fire-flames-detection-using-CNNs-and-LSTM/README.md

 ## 📚 Additional Resources
 - [Official Documentation](https://github.com/danielesilvitelli/Video-analysis-algorithms-for-real-time-fire-flames-detection-using-CNNs-and-LSTM/blob/main/documentation.pdf)

-## 🤔 Why MyAwesomeProject?
-Every day, millions of people get distracted or forget important tasks.
-MyAwesomeProject was created to solve this problem, helping you organize your days smartly and efficiently!

 ## 🔔 Stay Updated!
 - Follow the project on [LinkedIn](https://it.linkedin.com/in/daniele-silvitelli-a35326208) for the latest updates.